ivopc/new-mv-server/README.md

 ```

 # License
-The project is released under the MIT license.
+The code of game source project is released under the MIT license.

 # Credits
 This projects is main created, idealized and full coded by: Ivo Pires de Camargo (me).
 The art is not public, owned and created by: Victor Athayde, Clara Luz Romagnolli, Junio Henrike and Gabriel Faleiros.
+Please do not use in any commercial project.